Coresignal logo

 Businesses either collect data over time internally or purchase it from a third-party data provider company.
 Since acquiring, storing, and maintaining high data quality requires a lot of resources, many key decision-makers opt for buying their data from a data vendor.

-Data providers can provide businesses with demographic data and company information scraped from public websites.
-Additionally, private and licensed sites are not an exception as well.
+Data providers can offer demographic data and company information scraped from public websites.
+Private and licensed sites are not an exception as well.

 Data providers

 Aggregated B2B data can be acquired via B2B data platforms such as Datarade.ai or directly from data vendors.
-We recommend contacting data vendors directly since platforms charge vendors a comission fee and by contacting the vendor directly you are likely to get a better price.
-For instance, Coresignal offers extensive company, employee, and jobs data available through APIs; however, if you're looking for direct contact data, you should consider other vendors, such as Adapt.
+We recommend contacting data vendors directly since platforms charge vendors a commission fee and by contacting the vendor directly you are likely to get a better price.
+For instance, Coresignal offers extensive company, employee, and jobs data available through APIs.
+However, if you're looking for direct contact data, you should consider other vendors, such as Adapt.

 B2B data use cases